dobbelina/Mspaint/README.md

 Disable app execution alias mspaint.exe & pbrush.exe by typing <br>`ms-settings:advanced-apps`
 in the run dialog, (Win+R) and press OK.

-The installer detects what languages you have installed in your Windows,<br>
+The installer detects what language you have installed in your Windows,<br>
-and will provide the appropriate MUI files automatically.<br> It comes with the following locales:
+and will provide the appropriate MUI file automatically.<br> It comes with the following locales: